RSC-Labs/medusa-store-analytics/README.md

 - more than 15 new, advanced statistics - funnels, deep insights about promotions or granular statistics per sales channels.

 The Pro version is available under commercial licence - contact labs@rsoftcon.com for more information.

+### Hide Pro version tab

+We show what advanced features we offer in "Pro version" tab.
+We try to keep it non-intruisive, but if you feel it differently, you can always hide this tab by setting following environment variable:
+`MEDUSA_ADMIN_MEDUSA_STORE_ANALYTICS_HIDE_PRO=true`

+After restarting your admin application, you shall have this tab hidden.

 ---